ljmamoreira/nevh/README.md

 nevh: a package for numerical evolution from the hamiltonian.

-This package solves the classical equations of motion of point particle systems given its hamiltonian function and initial state.
+This package solves the classical equations of motion of a point particle system given its hamiltonian function and initial state.